facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 ## Frequently Asked Questions

 ### Will there be any breaking changes?
 If you've read the post up until to this point, you should be able to notice that there will be breaking changes.
 While we will try to **minimize the number of breaking changes** and make it backward compatible as much as possible, we believe that some breaking changes are required.
-This is mostly due to **major rewrite and re-architecture** for Docusaurus 2.
+This is mostly due to Docusaurus 2 being a **major rewrite and re-architecting** of the codebase.

-The exact list of breaking changes are not totally known yet as development is not 100% finalized.
-However, one thing that I'll highlight is that we will deprecate a lot of options in `siteConfig.js` and we plan to keep it as lean as possible.
-For example, the `cleanUrl` siteConfig will be deprecated as all the URL for Docusaurus 2 site will be without `.html` suffix.
+The exact list of breaking changes is not totally known yet as development is not 100% finalized.
+However, one thing that I will highlight is that we will deprecate a lot of options in `siteConfig.js` and we plan to keep it as lean as possible.
+For example, the `cleanUrl` siteConfig will be deprecated as all the URL for Docusaurus 2 sites will be without the `.html` suffix.

 Our goal is that most sites should be able to upgrade to Docusaurus 2 without a lot of pain.
 We will also include a migration guide when we release Docusaurus 2.
 When the times come, feel free to ping us on [Discord](https://discord.gg/docusaurus) or [Twitter](https://twitter.com/docusaurus) for questions and help.

 ### When is the release of Docusaurus 2?

 As of now, we do not have an exact date planned for the release.
-I personally estimate that we might be able to release an alpha version in the next one to two months, but this is of course just an estimate.
+I personally estimate that we might be able to release an alpha version in the next one to two months, but this is, of course, just an estimate.

 One thing that I would like to share is that while Docusaurus is part of [Facebook Open Source](https://opensource.fb.com/) and most of the team are Facebook employees, the maintenance and development work is mostly done outside of normal working hours.
 I am currently a final year undergraduate student at [NTU Singapore](https://twitter.com/NTUsg), so I had to juggle between doing my coursework, my final year project and maintaining/developing Docusaurus.
 However, that does not mean that we do not want to make Docusaurus better.
 In fact, **we want to make it as awesome as possible**.

 For now, the actual Docusaurus 2 work is still hosted in a private repository.
-In the near future, we will move them into the public repository.
-When that time arrives, I encourage everyone to look into it and hopefully, contribute in some way.
-Before that, please stay tuned 😉!
+In the near future, we will move them into the [public repository](https://github.com/facebook/Docusaurus).
+When that time arrives, I encourage everyone to look into it and hopefully contribute in some way.
+Before then, please stay tuned 😉!

 ## Final Thoughts

 Docusaurus has had a large impact on the open source community as seen from the [many popular projects](https://docusaurus.io/en/users) which use Docusaurus for documentation.
 In order to move faster in the future, we are taking the opportunity to fix some core problems with Docusaurus 1 and striving to make Docusaurus better for everyone.
-In fact, it is safe to say that Docusaurus 2 is not just a plan anymore; the work on it has started and, hopefully, we will be able to see it materialize in the near future.
+In fact, it is safe to say that Docusaurus 2 is not just a plan any longer; the work on it has started and, hopefully, we will be able to see it materialize in the near future.

 Docusaurus' mission has always been to make it really easy for you to get a website with documentation up and running out of the box.
 That mission does not change with Docusaurus 2.